flochaz/cdk-deployer/README.md

 Options:
-  --github-repo-name <string>        Name of the repo example: "aws-samples/aws-cdk-examples" --s3-bucket-name <string>          S3 bucket to use to upload the CDK Deployer stack and potentially the
+  --github-repo-name <string>        Name of the repo example: "aws-samples/aws-cdk-examples" --s3-bucket-name <string>          S3 bucket to use to upload the CDK Deployer stack and potentially the zip file.
-                                     zip file.
 If not provided, one will be created for you after approval.
-  --s3-key-prefix <string>           S3 key prefix to use to upload the CDK Deployer stack and potentially
-                                     the zip file
-  --s3-bucket-region <string>        S3 bucket region to use to upload the CDK Deployer stack and
+  --s3-key-prefix <string>           S3 key prefix to use to upload the CDK Deployer stack and potentially the zip file --s3-bucket-region <string>        S3 bucket region to use to upload the CDK Deployer stack and potentially the zip file (default: "us-east-1")
-                                     potentially the zip file (default: "us-east-1") --public-read                      Make the S3 bucket public read (default: false) --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack.
+  --public-read                      Make the S3 bucket public read (default: false) --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack.
+(Required if --destroy-buildspec-name is provided)
-                                     (Required if --destroy-buildspec-name is provided) --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack.
+  --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack.
+(Required if --deploy-buildspec-name is provided)
-                                     (Required if --deploy-buildspec-name is provided) --install-command <string>         Command to run to install dependencies --build-command <string>           Command to run to build the cdk app --bootstrap-command <string>       Command to run to build the cdk app (default: "npx cdk bootstrap --qualifier $CDK_QUALIFIER --toolkit-stack-name
+  --install-command <string>         Command to run to install dependencies --build-command <string>           Command to run to build the cdk app --bootstrap-command <string>       Command to run to build the cdk app (default: "npx cdk bootstrap --qualifier $CDK_QUALIFIER --toolkit-stack-name CDKToolkit-$CDK_QUALIFIER")
-                                     CDKToolkit-$CDK_QUALIFIER")
-  --deploy-command <string>          Command to run to deploy the cdk app (default: "npx cdk deploy
-                                     $PARAMETERS --all --require-approval never -c
+  --deploy-command <string>          Command to run to deploy the cdk app (default: "npx cdk deploy $PARAMETERS --all --require-approval never -c @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
-                                     @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
-  --destroy-command <string>         Command to run to destroy the cdk app (default: "npx cdk destroy --all
-                                     --force -c @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
+  --destroy-command <string>         Command to run to destroy the cdk app (default: "npx cdk destroy --all --force -c @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
-  --cdk-qualifier <string>           CDK qualifier to use (default: "deployer") --cdk-parameters [pair...]         add an entry (or several separated by a space) key=value that will be
-                                     passed to the cdk app through context (--context) -h, --help                         display help for command
+  --cdk-qualifier <string>           CDK qualifier to use (default: "deployer") --cdk-parameters [pair...]         add an entry (or several separated by a space) key=value that will be passed to the cdk app through context (--context)
 ```

 #### BuildSpec focus